KunalRelia/twitter-tobacco-trends/README.md

 # twitter-tobacco-trends

+**(Code and corresponding results will be posted soon.)**

-The code was written for research done under Prof. Rumi Chunara at NYU.
+The code is written for research done under Prof. Rumi Chunara at NYU / ChunaraLab.

 The entire project is divided into two parts: